nykabhishek/nykabhishek-academic-kickstart/content/project/multislam/index.md

 ---
 title: Multi-Agent SLAM and navigation using ROSBot
-summary: Used ROSBot by Husarion to implement multi-agent SLAM algorithms to obtain occupancy grid maps using multiple car-like robots.
-These robots were also used as a demonstration platform to showcase the path planning / vehicle routing algorithms I developed as part of my PhD thesis on "Planning and Vision-based tools for Autonomous Vehicles"
+summary: Implemented multi-agent SLAM to construct occupancy grid maps using ROSBots 2.0 by Husatrion.
+These robots were also used as a demonstration platform to showcase the motion planning algorithms I developed as part of my PhD thesis on "Planning and Vision-based tools for Autonomous Vehicles"
 tags:
-- Path Planning
+- Planning
 - Algorithms
 - Heuristics
 date: "2021-05-01T00:00:00Z"